jkterry1/MCMES/README.md

 This repository and its branches contains code used in the work on XXXX

+## Bugs and Issues

+If you encounter any bugs or issues with running the code, please create an issue on this github repo or email the authors of the paper.
+Having these code be useful to future researchers is something the authors meaningfully care about.

 ## Basic Idea

 The basic idea of MCMES is as follows: